What Is Macrilen?

 Each aluminum pouch of MACRILEN contains 60 mg of macimorelin, equivalent to 68 mg of macimorelin acetate, and the following inactive ingredients: lactose monohydrate, crospovidone, sodium stearyl fumarate, saccharin sodium and colloidal silicon dioxide.

 MACRILEN is indicated for the diagnosis of adult growth hormone deficiency (AGHD).

 DOSAGE AND ADMINISTRATION

 The recommended dose is a single oral dose of 0.5 mg/kg of macimorelin.
-The dose is administered as a reconstituted solution [see Directions For Preparation And Administration] in patients fasted for at least 8 hours.
+The dose is administered as a reconstituted solution [see DOSAGE AND ADMINISTRATION] in patients fasted for at least 8 hours.

 Important Recommendations Before MACRILEN Use

-- Discontinue strong CYP3A4 inducers prior to MACRILEN use [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
+- Discontinue strong CYP3A4 inducers prior to MACRILEN use [see WARNING AND PRECAUTIONS and DRUG INTERACTIONS].